a

 On June 5, Canada’s central bank embarked on a cut to its mortgage-influencing overnight rate for the first time in four years, trimming it to 4.75%, down from 5% where it had stood since last July.

-While the move may boost sentiments towards the real estate market, it’s not enough to materially influence many homebuying decisions, suggests Karen Yolevski, CEO of Royal LePage.
+While the move may boost sentiments towards the real estate market, it’s not enough to materially influence many homebuying decisions, suggests Karen Yolevski, COO of Royal LePage.
 “Twenty-five basis points is not a dramatic decrease when it comes to what you’re actually going to be paying for a mortgage,” she tells Wahi.

 While BMO Senior Economist Robert Kavcic writes in a recent report that the first cut since 2020 should provide “a psychological boost,” he echoed Yolevski’s remarks, noting it offers “very little actual relief when most borrowers have already moved to lower fixed-rate mortgages.”